samplemaker/freefem_matlab_octave_plot/README.md

 ## ffpdeplot()

 `ffpdeplot()` is a function specially tailored to FreeFem++ that offers most of the features of the classic Matlab `pdeplot()` command.
 The FEM-Mesh is entered by vertex coordinates, the boundary values, and the triangle definition as provided by the FreeFem++ `savemesh(Th, "mesh_file.msh")` command.
-The simulation data can be entered either as point data (native support for P1 simulation data) or as interpolation at the nodes.
+The simulation data can be entered either as point data (native support for P1 simulation data) or as interpolation at the triangle nodes.

 #### Syntax